Traditional Scottish Oatcakes

 9. Repeat this process with the remaining two dough pieces, so that you have three oat cakes, each divided into four pieces.

 10. Carefully transfer the oat cakes onto the hot cast iron pan (no cooking fat is needed).
+You’ll need to do this three times, cooking each oatcake one at a time.

 11. Cook them for 5-10 minutes per side, until they start to show a golden surface and lift slightly away from the pan at the corners.